Skip to content

 EnvoyPatchPolicy

-EnvoyPatchPolicy provides low-level control over Envoy's xDS configuration through JSON patches.
-It's an escape hatch for advanced customization when standard CRDs don't provide the needed functionality.
+EnvoyPatchPolicy provides low-level control over Envoy's xDS configuration via JSON patches (RFC 6902).
+It is an escape hatch for cases where standard CRDs cannot express the required configuration.

 Overview